-If your current program will enable you to complete all requirements for a degree or diploma, including industrial training where necessary, you should complete the form Application for Admission to a Degree by the dates shown in the Calendar of Dates (see page 2) and on the Notification of Examination Results.
-The forms are available from the Enquiry Counter in the north wing of the Chancellery and will be mailed to all potential graduates.
+Students whose current program will enable them to complete all requirements for the degree or diploma, including industrial training where necessary, should lodge with the Registrar the form Application for Admission to Degree/Diploma and return it to the Registrar by the second Monday in May for the October ceremonies, and the first Tuesday in October for all other ceremonies.
+The forms are available from the Student Enquiry Counter in the north wing of the Chancellery.